 The University of Arkansas chapter of Exercise is Medicine on Campus focuses both on research conducted by a faculty-student team and as a student group to encourage fitness.

-Our goal is to educate students and faculty on campus about physical activity and the health benefits that are associated with it.
+Our goal within the University of Arkansas Exercise is Medicine On Campus student group is to educate students and faculty on campus about physical activity and the health benefits that are associated with it.
 We want to encourage students to choose a healthier lifestyle by educating them on different physical activity options and explaining how it increases both mental and physical health.
 We’ve even crafted a dozen videos showing proper form with exercise equipment!

 Follow our plans and activities via this website as well as our social media accounts on Instagram and Facebook.